Walabot-Projects/Walabot-RobotGestures/README.md

 A simple Walabot application that allows you control a [Pololu DRV8835 Dual Motor Driver Kit](https://www.pololu.com/product/2753) through Walabot gestures.

-* The code is written in Python and works on both Python 2 and Python 3.
+* Works on both Windows and Linux.
-* The app was tested on Windows 10 and Ubuntu 16.04.
+* Tested on Windows 10, Ubuntu 16.04 LTS and Raspberry Pi 3.
 * The app's using [Python library for the Pololu DRV8835 Dual Motor Driver Kit for Raspberry Pi.](https://github.com/pololu/drv8835-motor-driver-rpi)
 * Connection to the Raspberry PI is achieved using [Paramiko.](http://www.paramiko.org/)